People Explain Their Arguable "Am I The Jerk?" Stories

 “I’m going for no jerks here.
 Both you and your ex-wife have your hearts in the right place but you, OP are trying to validate your son’s desire to hide his insecurity away rather than confronting it.

 That’s not healthy.
 You need to help him accept he has a slight difference from others and live with it.
-It can be done, it is difficult right now because adolescence is one goddamn difficult time with hormones changing and at the same time insecurities, peer pressure, bullying, etc. It can be a long process, but the more you help him accept himself, the easier it’ll be as he grows into an adult and stops caring.” kar98kforccw
+It can be done, it is difficult right now because adolescence is one g*****n difficult time with hormones changing and at the same time insecurities, peer pressure, bullying, etc. It can be a long process, but the more you help him accept himself, the easier it’ll be as he grows into an adult and stops caring.” kar98kforccw

 3. AITJ For Not Paying The Babysitter What She Demanded?

 “I (31F) have one son, 3M.
 He’s very sweet, calm, low-maintenance, and a great kid.
 I lucked out with him.
 We asked one of his daycare providers, B, to watch him for 5 hours, from 1-6 since I had to work.

 B knows he’s an easy kid and she knows him well, so she went with a lower charge, and we agreed on $50 for the whole time.
 It wasn’t discussed in terms of hours, rather we agreed that $50 for the time she was there was sufficient.

 Well, there ended up being a situation at work that prevented me from getting home at 6, so I wasn’t able to relieve her until around 6:45.

-My husband works from 11 AM to 8 PM, so him relieving her was out of the question.
+When I got there, she seem to be in a hurry to get out of the house.
 I understand that I was late, but as a person who works with kids and their parents, she is well aware that things come up.
 I handed her a $50 bill and she thanked me but asked for $7 more.

 I told her that she got the 50 she agreed on, but she said that since I was 45 mins late and I was paying her $10 an hour, she had earned $7 more for an extra 45 mins.
 I told her that’s not what we agreed on.
 We agreed on $50, and it shouldn’t matter that I was late because we didn’t discuss it in terms of hours.
 She argued that I agreed I would be home at six and didn’t adhere to that either, but it’s an entirely different story.

+I ended up only giving her $50 and showing her out of the house.
 I’ll admit that she did a great job with my son.
 But in my opinion, she had no right to ask for more.
 My husband and mother both think that I was being a jerk.
 I don’t agree.
 AITJ?

 ETA: Apparently my husband chose to Venmo her an extra $50 behind my back for her troubles.

-So she got double what we agreed upon.
-Happy now?
+Edit 2: Okay, everyone.
 I realize now that I really am the jerk.
 I never thought about it in terms of a bargain or from her standpoint, but it’s clear to me know that I was blatantly in the wrong.
 I sent her a text with my hubs last night apologizing and begging her to come back.
-We offered her:

 $20 an hour from now on